richardschoen/MonoOniSamples/MonoNancyDataService/MonoNancyDataService/README.md

 <br>

 **Prerequisites**<br>
-* The MONOI libary must exist on the IBMi. <br>
+* The MONOI library V1.0.7 or above must exist on the IBM i system. <br>
-Within the library the following objects are needed if the AUthEnabled setting = true:<br><br>
+Within the MONOI library the following objects are needed if the AuthEnabled setting = true:<br><br>
-* DB2 Table: MONOI.MNSESSIONS must be created from DDS or SQL source in the MONOI library.<br><br>
+* DB2 Table: MONOI.MNSESSIONS must be created from DDS or SQL source in the MONOI library unless it was auto-created when running the MONOI SRCBLDC program.<br><br>
-* Program: MONOI.MNUSRCHK01 must be created from source in the MONOI library.<br><br>
+* Program: MONOI.MNUSRCHK01 must be created from source in the MONOI library unless it was auto-created when running the MONOI SRCBLDC program.<br><br>

 **The .Net app AuthEnabled setting = false by default so auth is not required so any token value can be sent in the Authorization header until AuthEnabled = true.
 AuthEnabled should be set = true for any production usage.**<br>

-**When compiling to run natively on IBMi, uncomment the following line in Ibmiodule.cs to use db2 cli for data access:<br>
+**When compiling to run natively on IBM i, uncomment the following line in IbmiModule.cs to use db2 cli for data access:<br>
 ```#define MonoIbmi```
-**When compiling to run on Windows, comment out the following line in Ibmiodule.cs to use Client Access/400 ODBC for data access:<br>
+**When compiling to run on Windows, comment out the following line in IbmiModule.cs to use Client Access/400 ODBC for data access:<br>
 ```#define MonoIbmi```

 **Service Calls**<br>